GitHub Actions CI/CD Pipeline for PHP: A Practical Setup Guide

 run: vendor/bin/phpunit --testdox

 Adjust the PHP version list to match the versions your application officially supports.
-Removing unsupported versions from the matrix reduces unnecessary build time.
+Removing unsupported versions from the matrix reduces unnecessary build time and keeps focus on the versions you actually maintain.
+For example, if you have already dropped PHP 7.4 support in your application, there is little value in testing against it in the pipeline.

 Adding Static Analysis with PHPStan

-Tests verify that your code behaves correctly, but they do not catch type mismatches, undefined variables, or incorrect method calls.
-PHPStan performs static analysis to find these issues without running the code.
+Tests verify that your code behaves correctly under specific conditions, but they do not catch type mismatches, undefined variables, or incorrect method calls.
+These issues can sit undetected in the codebase until a specific code path runs in production.
+PHPStan performs static analysis to find these issues without running the code, catching potential bugs early in the development process.

 Install PHPStan as a development dependency: